[idea] Improving My Bot with 3 Papers on HMM Regime Detection

 • Regime-Aware LightGBM for Stock Market Forecasting: A Validated Walk-Forward Framework with Statistical Rigor and Explainable AI Analysis

-I read three interesting papers and tested whether bolting their ideas onto the crypto bot I’m running right now would actually make it better.
-The punchline first: I ran 26 variants and not a single one passed.
+I read three intriguing papers and set out to test whether bolting their ideas onto the crypto bot strategy I’m currently running would actually make it better.
+The short version: I ran 26 variations, and not a single one passed.

-All three shared the same theme: “Use a model to figure out what state (regime) the market is in, then adjust your trade sizing accordingly.”
+All three shared a common theme: “use a model to figure out what state (regime) the market is in, and adjust your position sizing accordingly.”

-• Pagliaro 2026 — Don’t throttle everything at once; pick out only the strategies that genuinely struggle in that regime and throttle just those
+• Pagliaro 2026 — Don’t cut everything across the board; pick out only the strategies that genuinely underperform in that state and trim those.

-• Markov HMM BTC — Use external information like volume to catch state transitions faster (NHHMM)
+• Markov HMM BTC — Catch state transitions faster using external information like trading volume (NHHMM).

 2. How I tested it

-I simulated layering a regime throttle on top of the portfolio (10 strategies) I’m currently running live.
+I ran simulations by adding a regime throttle layer on top of my live portfolio (10 strategies).

 • 6 timeframes: 5m / 15m / 1h / 4h / 12h / 1d

-• 3 throttle modes: none / blanket half-size / selective
+• 3 throttle modes: none / blanket halving / selective

-The non-negotiable rule: parameter selection happens only on OOS2 + IS, and OOS stays untouched as “a future I’ve never seen.”
-Break this and you’re just memorizing past patterns.
+The key rule: parameter selection happens only on OOS2+IS, and OOS is set aside as “a future I’ve never once looked at.”
+Break that rule and all you’ve done is memorize past patterns.

 3. The result — 0/26